The NOT EXISTS operator

 Removing Duplicate Rows: When dealing

-with complex join conditions, NOT EXISTS
+with complex join conditions, NOT EXISTS can help filter out duplicate rows,

 especially when an entity (like a customer or employee) could appear multiple